 Using this tool for YouTube is great because you can see trending topics that have been searched for specifically on YouTube.

-The fact that it’s impossible to see accurate search volumes for YouTube searches, Google Trends is a great free tool to utilise.
+Fact that it’s impossible to see accurate search volumes for YouTube searches, Google Trends is a great free tool to utilise.

 Provides detailed insights into various YouTube elements, including search results and video pages.